Indian Outlaw

 Songfacts®:

 • This song finds Tim McGraw singing of a rebellious American Indian character.
-His fourth single overall, this was McGraw's first Top 40 country hit.
-It peaked at #8 on the country chart and #15 on the Billboard Hot 100.
+His fourth single overall, it was McGraw's first Top 40 Country hit.
+It peaked at #8 on the Country chart and #15 on the Billboard Hot 100.

 • The tune's success surprised McGraw. "'Indian Outlaw' was sort of this novelty, weird-sounding song," McGraw recalled at a media event in 2016.
 "I moved to town in May, early May, of 1989; the same day Keith Whitley died was the day I moved to town.
 That night … I met [songwriter] Tommy Barnes...
 We sat up in a hotel room, and he played me 'Indian Outlaw' that night, the first night I moved to town, and I told him I was going to record that song."